Volume Two

 "… Really?
 You're strong, Katie."

-No, she probably grew stronger.
+No, she had probably grown stronger.

-"If we went head on, you'd probably win, Claude."
+"If we went head-on, you'd probably win, Claude."

 "Ah, that's not what I meant…"